itprojects/InboxPager/README.md

 - LOTS of internal phone memory.

-## Known Items
+## Known Issues

 If there are any errors in the application, you should be able to see those in the internal application Event Log.
 For data leak prevention, this log is automatically deleted if the app is closed or crashes.
-The crashes should be visible in android's log (logcat).
+The crashes should be visible in Android's logcat.

 - If you experience errors while downloading a large attachment, close some other applications to get more RAM.